Alternative Means of Access Statement

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service or activity of DOC, should contact Elaine Austin, ADA & Reasonable Accommodation Coordinator, at (916) 324-9378 or by email

 firstname.lastname@example.org within 10 days before the scheduled event or need.

 The ADA does not require DOC to take any action that would fundamentally alter the nature of its programs or services or impose an undue hardship.

 Complaints that a program, service, or activity of DOC is not accessible to persons with disabilities should be directed to Elaine Austin at (916)

 email@example.com.
 DOC will not place a surcharge on individuals requesting auxiliary aids/services or reasonable modifications of policy that is not also extended to persons without disabilities.

 This Complaint Procedure is established to meet the requirements of Title II of the Americans with Disabilities Act of 1990 (ADA).
 It may be used by anyone who wishes to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by the California Department of Conservation (DOC).
 DOC has a separate procedure governing employment for employees and applicants.

-ADA Complaint Form.
+ADA Complaint Form (MS Word).
 Alternative means of filing complaints, such as personal interviews or a tape recording of the complaint is acceptable for persons with disabilities upon request.